ohler55/ojg/design.md

 is frustrating to see an argument type of `interface{}` in an API and then no documentation describing that the supported types are.

-There is another approach though.
-Define a set of types that can be in a collection and use those types.
+There is another approach though: Define a set of types that can be in a collection and use those types.
 With this approach, the generic data implementation has to support the basic JSON types of `null`, `boolean`, `int64`, `float64`, `string`, array, and object.
 In